ChanchalRawate/AI-Enabled-Visa-Status-Prediction-and-Processing-Time/README.md

 * Fully deployed and accessible via web

 ---
-## 🧪 Multiple Test Cases

-To evaluate the model’s performance and reliability, it was tested on a variety of input combinations representing different real-world scenarios.
+Here’s a cleaner, more polished, and presentation-ready version of your content:

 ---

+##  Scaling the Model for Real-World Scenarios

+To assess the **robustness** and **generalization capability** of the model, multiple test cases were executed using diverse combinations of input features.
+This ensures consistent performance across various real-world scenarios.

+---

-### 🔹 Test Case 1
+###  Test Case 1 – Peak Season, High Demand

-**Input Features:**
+**Features:**

 | Feature           | Value |
 | ----------------- | ----- |